In the Night Kitchen: Controversy

 When Mickey (who looks to be about three years old) enters the Night Kitchen, he loses his pajamas and is fully naked in some parts of the story.
-Critics object to Mickey's nudity which depicts not only his buttocks, but also his genitals.
+Some critics have objected to Mickey's nudity which depicts not only his buttocks, but also his genitals.
 Some also interpret sexual innuendo in the events, with the nudity, free-flowing milky fluids, and a giant (allegedly phallic) milk bottle.
 As a result, the book proved controversial in the United States on its release and has continued to be so.
 The inclusion of child nudity has been frequently raised as morally problematic; consequently, this book remains on lists of books either challenged or banned.

 The book has been ranked 25th on the "100 Most Frequently Challenged Books of 1990–2000" list compiled by the American Library Association.

-Artwork
+Style and themes

 Sendak's illustrations here are rather different in style from Where the Wild Things Are, his best known book, which makes much use of cross hatching not found here.
 However, Sendak continues to utilize specific color tones and drawing a dream environment around a young child.
 Sendak's unique style captures the spirit and feeling of a dream, as Mickey floats, flies and dances from one panel to the next.

 The book may be defined as a comic story, at least if one uses the definition of comics proposed in Scott McCloud's acclaimed Understanding Comics — the storytelling is mainly pictorial (albeit clarified by captions) and the images mainly sequential, and speech balloons are used throughout the entire book.

-In fact, the imagery is very similar to Winsor McCay's Sunday comic strip series Little Nemo from the early 20th century.
+In fact, the imagery is very similar to Winsor McCay's Sunday comic strip series Little Nemo, from the early 20th century.
 Maurice Sendak has cited these comics as influential in his work, and on page five of Night Kitchen, one of the ingredients shown has a subtitle saying "Chicken Little, Nemo, mass", a nod to this influence.

 In an interview on NPR's Fresh Air in 2006, Sendak said that his depiction of the cooks in In the Night Kitchen (with their Hitler-esque mustaches) and the fact that they tried to cook the boy in their ovens were references to the Holocaust, a subject high in his thoughts, especially due to his Jewish heritage.
 Sendak also said the story dealt with the things that happen after a child goes to bed.